csc-training/geocomputing/pouta/postgis/basic_postgis_management.md

 **Adding other GIS data to POSTGIS**

-You can import more data to your PostGIS from the command line with:
+You can import more data to your PostGIS from your server's terminal with:
 ```
 shp2pgsql -s 3879 new_data.shp public.new_data | psql -U student_user -h localhost -d postgres
 ```